Crude oil price fluctuations expose Africa's fossil fuel dependence | DW | 27.10.2021

 "The fact that there is a robust move to [open] up facilities that were shut during the coronavirus period [means] demand will be at record levels," says Obath.
 "This shall equally translate to continued high prices."

-Kenya's Energy and Petroleum Regulatory Authority recently decreased fuel prices slightly following public pressure to lower costs.
+Kenya's Energy and Petroleum Regulatory Authority recently lowered fuel prices slightly following public pressure to reduce costs.

 A 6% increase in fuel prices in September left many Kenyans reeling after the government dropped subsidies that had capped local pump prices.

-Now, the cost of keeping their businesses afloat has become unmanagable for some, with many owners resorting to selling off their mini-buses or keeping them in storage until fuel prices drop.
+The cost of keeping their businesses afloat has become unmanageable for some, with many owners resorting to selling off their mini-buses or keeping them in storage until fuel prices drop.

 Matatu driver Samuel Ngugi has lost three consecutive jobs in less than four months.
-He says his profession is already insecure as it is, and adding the high cost of fuel to the equation only makes things more difficult.
+He says his profession is already insecure and adding the high cost of fuel to the equation only makes things even more difficult.

-"Just last week my new boss, the owner of the matatu I was driving, sold it off citing high cost of maintenance," he told DW.
+"Last week my new boss, the owner of the matatu I was driving, sold it off citing the high cost of maintenance," he tells DW.
 "He said that he can't afford to continue paying me.
 I don't know what to do.
 This job is so unpredictable now and the key problem is the high fuel prices."

 South Africa also hasn't escaped the effects of high fuel prices, with agricultural industry association Agri SA warning that prices would reach "catastrophic proportions" in November.